Learning Outcomes

 A duty to act positively may arise where the defendant exercises a sufficient degree of control over the claimant or a third party whose actions pose a risk.
 This control must go beyond mere ability to influence and often stems from a specific relationship.

-Key Term: Control In the context of omissions, control refers to a situation where one party has a sufficient level of authority or charge over another person or a dangerous situation, giving rise to a duty to act positively to prevent foreseeable harm.
+In the context of omissions, control refers to a situation where one party has a sufficient level of authority or charge over another person or a dangerous situation, giving rise to a duty to act positively to prevent foreseeable harm.

 Examples where control can impose a duty include:

 - Parent/Guardian and Child: Parents generally owe a duty to take reasonable steps to control their young children to prevent them causing foreseeable harm to others (Carmarthenshire County Council v Lewis [1955] AC 549 (HL)).
+The relationship is one of practical authority over a vulnerable person whose instinctive actions may cause immediate danger.

 Worked Example 1.1